AutoTuningAssociation/benchmark_hub/README.md

 The brute-forced files can be used with the [autotuning-methodology](https://github.com/AutoTuningAssociation/autotuning_methodology) to compare optimization algorithms accross a wide variety of search spaces, and with [Kernel Tuner]() for hyperparameter tuning optimization algorithms, without constant access to the original hardware.

+## Automatic compression and decompression
+To automatically compress new cachefiles when committing and decompress new cachefiles when checking out, run `git config --local core.hooksPath .githooks/`.
+To get the decompressed files after cloning, run the above command and checkout with `git checkout main`.

+## Search spaces overview
+16 fully brute-forced search spaces are currently available, as a product of the following kernels and GPUs.

 Kernels:
 - GEMM
 - Convolution